amazzoli/GeomDraw/docs/index.markdown

 ### Go to

-[Code Documentation](https://amazzoli.github.io/GeomDraw/codedocs/) - documentation of the C# functions that allows to draw on Unity sprites
+[Code Tutorial](https://amazzoli.github.io/GeomDraw/codedocs/) - overview and examples of the C# functions that allows to draw on Unity sprites

 [Editor Guide](https://amazzoli.github.io/GeomDraw/editor/) - tutorial on how to use the Unity editor window